 - Factors that affect the efficacy of LA

-- Use of vasoconstrictors (e.g., adrenaline) reduces bleeding and systemic absorption of LAs, leading to a prolonged anesthetic effect.
+- Use of vasoconstrictors (e.g., epinephrine) reduces bleeding and systemic absorption of LAs, leading to a prolonged anesthetic effect.

 Inflamed/infected tissue: decreased efficacy of LAs